PrisonTeam/Prison/docs/prison_docs_000_toc.md

 ### Features planned for the near future

 These new features are in the planning stages...

+* Block Converters:  Auto features can be controlled by enabling different blocks to perform different functions, if so desired.
+Currently the list of blocks is very limited and hard coded in both the configuration files, and also in the source code.
+But Block Converters will remove all of that, and place the configs in a new json file.
+The new format will provide a very powerful way to control all block conversions, such as smelting, blocking, and even drops.
+It will support permissions on all blocks and items, so you could setup a smelting to provide multiple block types, or even provide different block and item types based upon perms.
+Block Converters will take prison to the next level on mining customizations, but yet simplify auto features in both the auto features configs and code.

 * New backpacks:  A rewrite of the backpacks that will give a little more flexibility.
 You will be ble to use them as backpacks, or as vaults.
 Could even sell, or trade backpacks/vaults with their contents.
 ETA is unknown since a new storage management system needs to be created.